 “Rumination and overthinking is harmful because those who suffer from it focus exclusively on the minute details of a problem instead of finding a solution.”

-There's hardly any doubt that rumination is a psychological burden.
+There's no doubt that rumination is a psychological burden.
 If you suffer from negative overthinking, you need to know that others in the same situation have managed to put a stop to unproductive thoughts.

 Recently, psychologists have developed cognitive therapies that help patients stop ruminating by incorporating elements of mindfulness practice.
 This is effective because mindfulness requires us to think about how we think, instead of simply jumping into a spiral of negative thoughts.